SriramMurugesan/Fast_Api/learn.md

 FastAPI-CLI (0.0.7) - Provides additional FastAPI command-line tools.
 Rich (13.9.4) - For improved logging and CLI output.
 Typer (0.15.1) - A CLI toolkit used by FastAPI-CLI.
+Passlib (1.7.4) - For password hashing and verification.

 explain declarative base
 declarative base- is a base class that can be inherited from to create ORM classes.
 It provides a base structure for the ORM classes to be built upon.